 Reviewing a Submission: What does that mean?

-In Peerceptiv, reviewing a submission involves analyzing it closely in order to provide comments for improvement and rate how closely it aligns with the rubric.
+In Peerceptiv, reviewing a submission involves using a rubric to rate the quality of the work and provide comments letting your peer know what they did well and how they can improve.
 The review process has been shown to improve learners' critical analysis and the quality of their finished work.
 In other words, thinking critically about your peers' work will help you recognize ways to make your own work better.

-Peerceptiv rubrics consist of commenting prompts and rating prompts.
-Commenting Prompts ask you to provide qualitative, written comments on peer submissions.
+Peerceptiv rubrics consist of comment prompts and rating prompts.
+Comment Prompts ask you to provide qualitative, written comments on peer submissions.
 Your peers will evaluate the helpfulness of your comments.
-Rating Prompts ask you to select the description that best describes how that aspect of the submission performs according to the rubric.
+Rating Prompts ask you to select the level and description that best describes how that aspect of the submission performs according to the rubric.
 Click here for information about how to be a better reviewer.

 The accuracy and helpfulness of your reviews affect your reviewing grade and task grade.
-Students with the highest reviewing grade allow themselves plenty of time to complete the reviews, provide constructive feedback with specific suggestions for improvement, and rate according to the rubric.
-Students with the highest reviewing task grades fully complete all of the required reviews before the reviewing period ends.
+Students with the highest reviewing grade complete all reviewing tasks, allow themselves plenty of time to complete the reviews, provide constructive feedback with specific suggestions for improvement, and rate according to the rubric.

 Users accessing Peerceptiv through a course website (Canvas, Blackboard, D2L, etc.) should click on the assignment link in their course website.
 You will be taken directly to the assignment.

-2. The next screen is the Assignment Overview.
-This screen reminds you of the deadlines, including the hour when each task is due.
-Scroll down to read the assignment description.
-Click Rubric to read the assignment rubric and Details to see the specific settings for this assignment.
+- The next screen is the Assignment Dashboard.
+This screen reminds you of the deadlines for each phase of the assignment.
+Click Open to read the assignment description.
+Click Rubric to read the assignment rubric.

-To begin reviewing, click Review Peer Submissions.
+To begin reviewing, click Start a Review.
 This button will be blue during the review period, showing you where you are in the process.

-5. View the submission on the left.
-Read the commenting prompt and type your response in the box below.
+- View the submission on the left.
+Read the comment prompt and type your response in the box below.
 Remember that your comments should address the prompt and be as specific and constructive as possible to provide the most helpful feedback.
-For more reviewing advice, read Be a Helpful Reviewer.
+For more reviewing advice, read Be a Helpful Reviewer

 You have to enter a comment before you can move on to the next screen.
 You can go back and edit your comment at any point before the review period ends.
 Reviews are auto-saved, so you can come back to your saved review before submitting it.

-6. Rate the submission according to the rating prompt and descriptions.
+- You will also see rating prompts in which you will rate the submission according to the levels provided.
 Click anywhere in the appropriate description level that best describes how that aspect of the document performs according to the rubric.
 The rating box will turn blue when it is selected.
 Then, click Next.

 You are being graded on the overall accuracy of your response, with a higher grade awarded if the order of your ratings corresponds to the order of mean peer ratings for all the submissions you reviewed.
-Read a detailed explanation of how grades are calculated or how to understand your review grade.
+Read this article for more on how to understand your review grade.

-Please note that you will receive an accuracy score of 0 if you assign the same rating to all of the rating prompts for all of the submissions that you review.
+Please note that you will receive a poor reviewing grade if you assign the same rating to all of the rating prompts for all of the submissions that you review.
 This is intended to encourage reviewers to think deeply about each submission, not simply choose the same score for all of them.

 In some assignments you may have the option of performing bonus reviews, for which you will be awarded a bonus grade as part of your task grade.
+Each bonus review that you complete earns you 15 percentage points added to your task grade.
+The accuracy and helpfulness of your bonus review will factor into your overall reviewing grade for the assignment.
 When bonus reviews are allowed, you can perform as many bonus reviews as the number of required reviews.
 If you request a bonus review but do not complete it, your task grade will be lowered.